 The territorial or real estate tax is levied on the ownership of real estate at a rate that ranges between 1% and 1.4%.
 It is payable annually by the owner of the property and applied to the value of the relevant real estate.
-This tax is payable in four installments over the year, and the tax amount is indexed to inflation on a half-yearly basis.
+This tax is payable in four installments over the year and indexed to inflation on a half-yearly basis.